The essential student guide to spending a year abroad

 Firstly, you can try sweet talking your parents into helping you transport everything back home – then back again when you need it (good luck with that one).

-Or, you can find some affordable storage space close to your uni house or flat to get it packed away until you need it.
+Or, you can find some affordable student storage space close to your uni house or flat to get it packed away until you need it.
 Many storage centres will offer a collection service, which can come in handy if you don’t have transport (ours is even free 😎).
 And it saves you the headache of owing your mum and dad a favour!

 Take some cash